MthoNtanzi/to-do-list-javascript/README.md

 * Tasks are stored in a JavaScript array acting as the application state.
 * Any change to the data triggers a UI re-render.
 * DOM updates are handled manually using native JavaScript methods.
-* Task data is saved in `localStorage` to persist across browser sessions.

 ---